 As many dog parents can attest, messes are a part of life.
 This is especially true with old age, as our best friends grow up and meet different challenges — like being unable to control when they go to the bathroom.
 But, like adult diapers for humans, belly bands can come in handy for our furry family members who might need help in that department or those who might be indoors for long periods.

 But what exactly are belly bands, and how do you use them to ensure the utmost comfort and cleanliness for our precious pups?
-We checked in with Dr. Emily Singler, VMD and Fetch by The Dodo’s on-staff veterinarian, to find out more.
+We checked in with Dr. Emily Singler, VMD and Fetch’s on-staff veterinarian, to find out more.

 “Belly bands are bands of fabric that fasten around the abdomen,” Dr. Singler says, noting that it covers male dogs’ genitals, while female bands also have strips that go between their hind legs and back up to the top of the band.
 “They contain dogs’ urine that aren’t completely potty trained and in dogs that have some urinary incontinence,” she adds, pointing out that they can also sometimes be used for female dogs that are in heat to prevent messes in the house.